public-key-cryptography/public-key-editor/README.md

 	connected to the internet or using a real email account.
 The help menu of the Mail program also has a document called "How to use pop mail" which explains how to use the program.

 	Imap is not included because the protocol is more complicated to implement than POP mail.
-Imap allows multiple users synchronous access to an email account from different computers which is useful for some companies or organizations because POP mail accounts can only be accessed from one device at a time.
+Imap al- lows multiple users synchronous access to an email account from different computers which is useful for some companies or organizations because POP mail accounts can only be accessed from one device at a time.
 Imap also allows users to change the state of the messages on the server, but the POP mail protocol could be amended or the email servers could be upgraded to include this feature.

 	The email encryption program uses a composite key that has multiple public key ciphers.
 The public key agreements are reduced modulo F8 = 2 ^ 256 + 1 and then the key agreements are xor-ed to gener-